kimjoar/writings/understanding-backbone.md

 I've seen many struggle when they first meet [Backbone.js](http://backbonejs.org/).
-In this blog post I will gradually refactor a bit of code from how I used to write JavaScript before into proper Backbone.js code using models, collections, views and events.
+In this blog post I will gradually refactor a bit of code from how I used to write JavaScript before, into proper Backbone.js code using models, collections, views and events.
 Hopefully this process will give you a firm understanding of the core abstractions in Backbone.js.